doriantaylor/rb-forget-passwords/README.md

 > crash with a protocol error.
 While the handling is less than
 > delicate, this is actually a reasonable expectation, as request
 > bodies are only read once off the wire and will thus be already
-> consumed (whether or not they contain the fields to which LazyAuth
+> consumed (whether or not they contain the fields to which ForgetPasswords
 > is sensitive) when the content handler is invoked.
 (The way Apache
 > handles the request body, it _can_ be duplicated and reinserted into
 > the input stream, but that is a whole project unto itself.

 ## Templates

-LazyAuth has a number of UI states that are embedded in the gem.
+ForgetPasswords has a number of UI states that are embedded in the gem.
 These take the form of template files.
 The functionality of these templates is currently at the absolute bare minimum required to do the job.
 The templates are XHTML, with a basic placeholder substitution